Tanner Ingle: Professional career

 After not being selected in the 2023 NFL draft, Ingle would sign with the Los Angeles Rams as an undrafted free agent.
 He was waived on August 29, 2023 and re-signed to the practice squad.
-He signed a reserve/future contract on January 15, 2024.
+Ingle signed a reserve/future contract with the Rams on January 15, 2024.

 Ingle was waived by the Rams on August 27, 2024, and re-signed to the practice squad.
-He signed a reserve/future contract on January 20, 2025.
+He signed a reserve/future contract by Los Angeles on January 20, 2025.

 On August 26, 2025, Ingle was waived by the Rams as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on November 22, but waived two days later and re-signed back to the practice squad.
+Ingle was re-signed back to the practice squad on November 26.

+On January 27, 2026, Ingle signed a reserve/futures contract with Los Angeles.
+On August 30, 2026, he was waived as part of final roster cuts and re-signed to the practice squad.
+On September 18, Ingle was signed to the active roster.